 A project of STEWARDS OF THE UPPER MISSISSIPPI RIVER REFUGE NFP

 Get Connected -See what’s happening on the Upper Mississippi River NWFR right from your desktop.
 Your gift will help keep us going.

 Stewards of the Upper Mississippi River Refuge installed 5 wildlife viewing cameras on the "Upper Miss" National Wildlife and Fish Refuge.
 One camera is located at Lock and Dam 13 and visitors have an opportunity to monitor the migration of the Bald Eagle during the winter and activities of the American White Pelican and other waterbirds in the summer.
-Second camera is focused on an eagle nest where you can watch Hope and Valor.
+Second camera is focused on an eagle nest.
 This view will give you an opportunity to see what happens in the life of an eagle.
 The 3rd camera is located at Sloane Marsh, located across from the Ingersoll Wetlands Learning Center, Thomson, IL where you can view the migration of waterfowl and the summer life in the backwaters of the mississippi river.
 The 4th camera is placed on Cormorrant Island where you will be able to watch nesting white pelicans, great egrets, great blue heron.
 The final camera was recently installed on the Peregrine Falcon Nest Box which is located on the Consolidated Grain Elevator, Savanna, IL.
 These cameras are a wonderful way to get connected.

 Your gift will support the cost to maintain computers, cameras and countless other technical neccessities that are required to bring wildlife to your desktop.
 Will you help keep the cameras rolling?